sneakerhax/TTPs/Penetration_Testing/8.Bug_Hunting/Reporting/Reporting - Amazon 1 click device XSS.md

 Justin

-### Discovery of mobile compatiblity and reporting (Update)
+### Discovery of mobile compatibility and reporting (Update)

-Additionally later I found that this could be triggered from a phone as seen in the example below.
+Additionally later I found that this could be triggered from a mobile phone as seen in the example below.
 This update was reported to Amazon on August 19th 2017:

 ![alt text](.img/Amazon%20-%201%20click%20XSS%20mobile%20POC.png)